newrelic/elixir_agent/README.md

 end
 ```

-#### Function Tracing
+#### Tracing

-* `NewRelic.Tracer` enables detailed Function Tracing.
+* `NewRelic.Tracer` enables detailed Function tracing.
 Annotate a function and it'll show up as a span in Transaction Traces / Distributed Traces, and we'll collect aggregate stats about it.
 Install it by adding `use NewRelic.Tracer` to any module, and annotating any function with `@trace` module attribute

 ```elixir
 defmodule MyModule do